covexp/cuda-noise/README.md

 cudaNoise comes as a single-header include library.
 Simply include cuda_noise.cuh in your CUDA source file, then call the cudaNoise functions from kernel or device functions.

-**NOTE: cudaNoise is not designed to be directly called from host code**
+**NOTE: cudaNoise is designed to be used from inside CUDA kernels and cannot directly be called from host code**

 There is a simple texture viewer included in the /examples directory.